Pilates for Osteoporosis

 Body Control Pilates devised the Pilates for Bone Health programme specifically for people with osteoporosis.
 They have also worked with the Royal Osteoporosis Society and some of their Pilates modifications can be found on the ROS website.

-Having completed the Pilates for Bone Health course, my Pilates for Osteoporosis classes are specifically for people who have been diagnosed with osteoporosis and will work on muscle strength, balance, joint mobility and flexibility.
+Having completed the Pilates for Bone Health and Buff Bones courses, my Pilates for Osteoporosis classes are specifically for people who have been diagnosed with osteoporosis and will work on muscle strength, balance, joint mobility and flexibility.
 If you’d like to find out more please contact me at firstname.lastname@example.org.
 Please note you will need to provide your latest DXA scan results and have medical permission to attend, before joining the class

 Further information about osteoporosis can be found on the Royal Osteoporosis Society website https://theros.org.uk